AlMuhannaMH/project-3-prompt/README.md

 Your team will be creating a full stack application using Express and MongoDB along with ReactJS a.k.a the **MERN** stack.

 Use your imagination!
 You get to create whatever you want for this app.
-Though, you'll need to run your user stories, wireframes, and ERD's by your instructors to get their feedback and approval before you begin coding!
+Though, you'll need to run your user stories, and wireframes, by your instructors to get their feedback and approval before you begin coding!
 Remember to keep things small and focus on mastering the fundamentals as scope creep/feature creep is the biggest pitfall for any project!